Transfer in Reinforcement Learning via Regret Bounds for Learning Agents: Introduction

-Transfer learning is a wide and important area of machine learning with a lot of empirical studies but few theoretical guarantees available.
-This holds true even more in the specific area of transfer in reinforcement learning (RL).
 Accordingly, the two survey papers of Taylor \& Stone \cite{taylor-transfer} and Lazaric \cite{lazaric-transfer} are mainly dedicated to establishing a taxonomy of various settings as well as used performance criteria investigated in the literature.
 One particular problem is the quantification of the benefit of transfer in RL, for which there are hardly any general results.
-While Taylor \& Stone \cite{taylor-transfer} discuss different criteria for the evaluation of transfer learning methods (including \textit{total reward} and \textit{transfer ratio} that will be closest to our alternative suggestion of considering the \textit{regret}), these are rather discussed with respect to application to empirical studies.
+While Taylor \& Stone \cite{taylor-transfer} present different criteria for the evaluation of transfer learning methods, these are rather discussed with respect to application to empirical studies.